 Note: This is the standard departmental classroom syllabus for English 1301 at ACC.
-You may notice some differences between this general syllabus and other specific course documents for your section of English 1301 PCM.
-In all cases, follow the guidelines, assignments, quizzes, and other activities that are provided by your instructor for your section of English 1301 PCM.
+You may notice some differences between this general syllabus and other specific course documents for your section of English 1301 ONL.
+In all cases, follow the guidelines, assignments, quizzes, and other activities that are provided by your instructor for your section of English 1301 ONL.

 ENGLISH 1301